innovation-first/paradox-innovation/content/blogs/green-k8-experiment/index.md

 * Architecture and design documents
 * Implementation documents, often grouped in some Wiki or equivalent internal tool
-* The system itself assuming one can observe and/or guess its architecture dynamically
+* The system itself assuming one can observe and/or guess its architectural structure dynamically
-* Real-time KPIs, typically avaliable from prometheus or equivalent monitoring stacks
+* Real-time KPIs, typically available from prometheus or equivalent monitoring stacks
 * Logs, typically available from the solution monitoring plane (loki, elk etc ..)
 * External data, for example meteolorogical data
 * other informations that could be provided through separate human interactions

-To scope our work we decided to work with three precise input dataset:
+To scope our work we decided to work with three precise input datasets:

 1. The target solution dynamic configuration: this is called **config maps** in Kubernetes vocabulary.
 APIs make it possible to collect these, and they provide a fair and rather complete description of the structure and resources of the application.
 2. Additional user provided inputs to enrich the input dataset with functional information: service level agreements, external devices properties that can have important impacts on the optimisation strategies, etc..